404ClickBait/home-assistant.io/source/_docs/installation/hassbian/installation.markdown

 These instructions are also available as a [video](https://www.youtube.com/watch?v=iIz6XqDwHEk).
 Additional information is available in this [video](https://www.youtube.com/watch?v=tCGlQSsQ-Mc).

-After initial boot an installer will run in the background, this will download and install the newest version of [hassbian-config](https://github.com/home-assistant/hassbian-scripts) and Home-Assistant, this takes around 10 minutes to complete, after it has finished, you will be prompted to login: `hassbian login:`.
-Installation is complete at this point.
+After initial boot an installer will run in the background, this will download and install the newest version of [hassbian-config](https://github.com/home-assistant/hassbian-scripts) and Home-Assistant, this might take anywhere from 1-10 minutes to complete, after it has finished, you will be prompted to login: `hassbian login:`.
+Installation may either be complete or incomplete once you are prompted to login.
 The default username is `pi` and the password is `raspberry`.

 Open a browser on a device that's connected to the same network as your Raspberry Pi and point it to Home Assistant at [http://hassbian.local:8123].
 If you want to login via SSH, the default username is `pi` and password is `raspberry` (please change this by running `passwd`).
 The Home Assistant configuration is located at `/home/homeassistant/.homeassistant/`.

-If you find that the web page is not reachable after 30 minutes or so, check that you have files in `/home/homeassistant/.homeassistant/`, if there are no files in this location then run the installer manually using this command: `sudo systemctl start install_homeassistant.service`.
+If you find that the web page is not reachable, check that you have all the files in `/home/homeassistant/.homeassistant/`, if there are not enough files in this location then wait a while.
+If you run out of patience (~30 minutes?) run the installer manually using this command: `sudo systemctl start install_homeassistant.service`.

 The following extras are included on the image: